 ACURA offers Penn State Abington students the opportunity to:

-Early in the fall semester, prospective ACURA students and faculty research mentors meet to discuss the year’s upcoming ACURA program.
+Informational Meeting.
+Prospective ACURA students and faculty research mentors meet to discuss the year’s upcoming ACURA program.
 Faculty mentors describe their research activities to the students, then informally discuss their project concepts with interested students as a means for students to find a research mentor and/or join a research team that fits well with their academic interests.

+Poster Preparation Workshops.
 All ACURA students and faculty are required to attend two poster preparation workshops that describes best practices for creating an effective poster for presentation at local and/or national conferences.
 These sessions include instruction on how to use the Powerpoint poster template, creation of a research abstract, how to present effective graphs, data and results, and the writing of compelling yet concise text and concluding remarks.

-ACURA Week! celebrates and showcases the year’s research accomplishments and creative activities from the three academic divisions of Arts and Humanities, Science and Engineering, and Social Sciences.
+ACURA Week celebrates and showcases the year’s research accomplishments and creative activities from the three academic divisions of Arts and Humanities, Science and Engineering, and Social Sciences.
 At the Annual Poster Fair the student projects are displayed in poster format to the campus community.
 Students and faculty informally discuss the findings with the student researchers.
 Also, faculty judges circulate and interview the student researchers and determine the best student projects from each academic division that will later compete in the Fall Colloquium (see below).
 Other activities may include literary readings, art exhibitions, dance and musical presentations, and research lectures by faculty speakers.

+Fall Colloquium.
 The student researchers who were selected by the poster fair judges as producing the best posters are invited to present their findings in a lecture format to the campus community.
 During the Colloquium the student researcher gives a fifteen minute lecture using Powerpoint and then answers questions of the audience.
 The winner of the Fall Colloquium lecture may be awarded travel with their faculty mentor to present their findings at a national conference if the work is accepted by the conference's review panel.